Hoppa yfir valmynd

 Together towards human rights of all

-If elected, Iceland will actively contribute to the Council’s core mandate of advancing the promotion and protection of human rights and fundamental freedoms of all people and addressing human rights violations and abuses.
+As a member of the Human Rights Council, Iceland will actively contribute to the Council’s core mandate of advancing the promotion and protection of human rights and fundamental freedoms of all people and addressing human rights violations and abuses.

+Iceland will engage with countries from all regions of the world in an inclusive manner towards our common goal of advancing the dignity of equality of all human beings.
 Iceland will also facilitate multi-stakeholder engagement and protect civil society space in the work of the Council and work towards a more efficient and effective Council.
 At home, Iceland will make concrete progress towards the realization of human rights for all.

 No image selected